ralphmueller/fewo-calserver/README.md

 ## pipenv

-create pipenv for the defined python version (=> 3.8) and install
+create pipenv for the required python version  and install

-    pipenv --python 3.x
+    pipenv --python 3.9
     ppipenv install

 ## pythonpacks